Green Dot Bystander Intervention

 Introducing Green Dot Bystander Intervention @ Bates College

-Bates is excited to announce the launch of the Bates College Green Dot Bystander Intervention program.
+Bates is excited to build upon the success of the Bates College Green Dot Bystander Intervention program.
 Green Dot is a comprehensive, strategic and research-based approach to violence prevention.
 Nationally, over 106 college institutions are Green Dot certified (see more on Green Dot efficacy in “Bystander Intervention Works!”).

-Green Dot’s teachings, while primarily focused on eradicating power based personal violence, are applicable to everything from physical or sexual violence, to inappropriate language, to dorm damage and more.
+Green Dot’s teachings are focused on eradicating power based personal violence, and the skills learned in training are applicable to intervening in all situations from physical or sexual violence, to inappropriate language, to dorm damage and more.
 It utilizes peer to peer influence to shift and change cultural expectations.
 Green Dot focuses on creating two new social norms:

-- Violence will not be tolerated in this community
+- Violence will not be tolerated at Bates

-Green Dot not only serves as a form of bystander intervention, but works to challenge and change cultural norms to prevent violence before it even occurs.
+Green Dot not only serves to create informed and active bystanders, but works to challenge and change cultural norms to prevent violence before it even occurs.

 “Nobody has to do everything, but everyone has to do something”